 PreSonus StudioLive AR8

-The PreSonus StudioLive AR8 is a hybrid mixer/audio interface for both livestreaming and prerecording podcasts.
+The PreSonus StudioLive AR8 is a hybrid mixer and audio interface for both livestreaming and prerecorded podcasts.
 You can record audio directly to an SD card, or connect with your computer to record with PreSonus Capture software.
-There’s also Bluetooth 4.1 functionality for streaming music pre-show.
+Bluetooth 4.1 is included for streaming music pre-show.

 Just keep in mind this is a discontinued mixer — you can’t buy new products directly from the PreSonus site.
 If you’re still interested in testing this product, our guide explains where to find gently used PreSonus StudioLive AR8 mixers.

 Behringer XENYX mixers are cost-effective options for podcasters on a budget.
-As long as you have a few microphones on hand, you can record quality audio in a few hours or less.
+If you have a few microphones on hand, you can record quality audio in a few hours.
+As a budget podcast mixer, the XENYX earns its place in any entry-level setup.

-But as you upgrade the equipment of your growing podcast, don’t forget to consider some operational upgrades as well.
+As your podcast grows, consider some operational upgrades as well.
 It may be time to delegate certain tasks to professionals, like getting audio production and remote recording services from the team at The Podcast Consultant.

-We’re proud to work with brands big and small in the development, edit, and launch of successful shows.
+We work with brands big and small on the development, editing, and launch of successful shows.
 We also perform audits of existing podcasts to identify opportunities for growth and improvement.

 Ready to learn more about how we can help?
 Book a discovery call with TPC today.